ankit-scripts/Hospital-Emergency-Room-Dashboard/README.md

 ---

+# 📊 Dashboard 1: Monthly View

+**Objective:** Monitor key metrics and trends on a month-by-month basis to identify patterns and areas for improvement.

-## KPI Requirements & DAX Measures
+## 📌 KPI Requirements & DAX Measures

-To enhance operational efficiency and provide actionable insights into emergency room performance, this dashboard tracks four core KPIs — enabling stakeholders to make data-driven decisions regarding patient management and service optimization.
+- To enhance operational efficiency and provide actionable insights into emergency room performance, this dashboard tracks four core KPIs — enabling stakeholders to make data-driven decisions regarding patient management and service optimization.

-Each KPI is paired with a **daily trend (area sparkline)** to help identify patterns, peak periods, and operational anomalies.
+- Each KPI is paired with a **daily trend (area sparkline)** to help identify patterns, peak periods, and operational anomalies.

 ---

-### 🔶 KPI 1: Number of Patients
+### 1️⃣ Number of Patients

 Measures the total number of patients visiting the ER daily.